NikunjPatel20/Soil-Moisture-Sensor-and-DC-Motor-Project/README.md

 3. Upload the code to the Arduino.

 4. Test the project by placing the soil moisture sensor in dry soil.
 The motor should start if the moisture level is low.

-## Code

-The code for this project is written in Python.
-It can be found in the `code.` file.

-## README.txt

-This file provides instructions on how to use this project.

-I hope this helps!
-Let me know if you have any other questions.